dtc111111/UniPR-3D/README.md

 # 🚀 Usage
 ## Downloading Pretrained Models
+  To achieve higher performance, we separately train single-frame and multi-frame models.
-  You may download our pretrained models from <a href="https://huggingface.co/SJTU/UniPR-3D/tree/main">hugging face</a> or from release and place them anywhere you like.
+  You may download our pretrained models from <a href="https://huggingface.co/dtc111/UniPR-3D/tree/main">hugging face</a> or from release and place them anywhere you like.

 ## Downloading the Datasets
   If have to download following datasets to evaluate our method or reproduce our results.